Lees Brook Community School is committed to:

 • The school will work with the Local Authority and the Internet Service Provider to ensure systems to protect pupils are reviewed and improved.

-• If staff or pupils discover an unsuitable site, it must be reported to the named E-Safety person.
+• If staff or pupils discover an unsuitable site, it must be reported to the IT Technicians.

 • SLT will ensure that regular checks are made to ensure that the filtering methods selected are appropriate, effective and reasonable.